salimazak/salimazak.github.io/news/index.md

 - ### Announcement: Associate Editor Position at IEEE Robotics and Automation Letters

-  I have been appointed as an Associate Editor for the [IEEE Robotics and Automation Letters journal](https://www.ieee-ras.org/publications/ra-l).
+  I have been appointed as an Associate Editor for the [IEEE Robotics and Automation Letters](https://www.ieee-ras.org/publications/ra-l).